liramkreiner/NandToTetris/README.md

 - **Project 7 & 8: Virtual Machine**
   - Building a stack-based virtual machine and translator.
 - **Project 9: Building a Game**
-  - Designing and implementing a simple game using the Jack programming language.
+  - Designing and implementing a simple game using the **Jack** programming language.
 - **Project 10 & 11: Building a Compiler**
   - Designing and completing the Jack compiler.

 ## Tools and Languages

 - **Hardware Description Language (HDL):** For designing logic gates and computer architecture.
-- **Jack Programming Language:** For higher-level programming and compiler construction.
+- **Jack Programming Language:** For building the game and compiling the Jack language.
+- **Java:** For high-level programming to complement the projects.
 - **Assembler and Virtual Machine Tools:** To bridge hardware and software development.

 ## Goals